| Since | 21.0 |

 Pin Root

-When turned on, constrains the orientation of the driven root to the controls.
-When turned off, the neck solver determines the orientation of the root.
+When turned on, constrains the orientation of the root joint to the root control (the root joint is the joint driven by the root control).

 Pin Tip